Zakjoel/CodeAlpha_Basic_Network_Sniffer/README.md

 ![Screenshot of a comment on a GitHub issue showing an image, added in the Markdown, of an Octocat smiling and raising a tentacle.](https://www.kali.org/tools/scapy/images/scapy-logo.svg)

-### It captures and analyzes IP, TCP, UDP, and ICMP packets, providing insights into source/destination IP addresses and ports
+### It captures and analyzes IP, TCP, UDP, and ICMP packets, reading Data and show lenth, providing insights into source/destination IP addresses and ports

 # 🚀 Key Features